quadbio/scRNAseq_analysis_vignette/Tutorial.md

 The analysis mentioned above are mostly about scRNA-seq data preprocessing (e.g. normalization, dimension reduction and data integration) as well as the most basic analysis (e.g. clustering and marker identification).
 Depending on the systems that the scRNA-seq data represents, more analysis can be potentially applied to investigate the relevant biological insight.
 These analysis include but not limit to pseudotime analysis (which has been mentioned above), differential expression analysis between conditions, RNA velocity analysis, branching point analysis, cell-cell communication analysis with ligand-receptor pairing, and gene regulatory network inferences.
 In the following section, we will briefly introduce some of those advanced analysis on scRNA-seq data.

 ### Part 3-1.
 RNA velocity analysis
 RNA velocity analysis was firstly proposed by La Manno et al. in Sten Linnarsson lab in Karolinska institute and Peter Kharchenko lab in Harvard Medical School in 2018.
 It is an analysis based on a simple model of transcriptional dynamics.
 In this model, the transcript number of a certain gene that one can measure in a cell is determined by several processes: transcription, splicing and degradation.
 Considering that the current mature RNAs represent the current state of the cell, such a state may stay steady if the dynamics of RNA degradation and transcription+splicing reach equilibrium, or it may change over time.
 Assuming the cell state is not steady, the time lag between transcription and RNA processing (e.g. splicing) make it possible to infer how the cell state is going to change, if the degradation rates of different transcripts are known.
-Based on this concept, La Manno et al. developped the first algorithm, to use the exonic reads as the proxy of mature RNA transcripts, and the intronic reads as the proxy of the immature RNA transcripts to be spliced.
+Based on this concept, La Manno et al. developed the first algorithm, to use the exonic reads as the proxy of mature RNA transcripts, and the intronic reads as the proxy of the immature RNA transcripts to be spliced.
 The details of the method can be found in the published [paper](https://www.nature.com/articles/s41586-018-0414-6).
 The R implementation of this method is available in the [```velocity.R``` package](https://github.com/velocyto-team/velocyto.R).

 Based on their work, Bergen et al. in Alexander Wolf lab and Fabian Theis lab in Helmholtz Center Munich further generalized the transcriptional dynamics model estimation procedure, so that it no longer relies on the assumption of steady cell states.
 The description of the method can be found in the [paper](https://www.nature.com/articles/s41587-020-0591-3).
-They also developed the python package [```scvelo```](https://scvelo.readthedocs.io/index.html), which is not only methologically more general, but also computationally more efficient.
+They also developed the python package [```scvelo```](https://scvelo.readthedocs.io/index.html), which is not only methodologically more general, but also computationally more efficient.

 Next we will use DS1 as the example to show how to apply RNA velocity analysis using the ```scvelo``` package in R, with the help of the python interface provided by the ```reticulate``` package.